Tiny House Practice and Eating From a Truck: La Paz, Mexico

 Our RV Bus

 While searching for a place to stay in La Paz, we found a cool bus listed on Air BnB.
 For most, pictures of an old school bus listed as an accommodation would raise an eyebrow or two.
 But when we saw it, we knew we couldn’t pass up the chance to spend a few nights there.
 For the same price as a hostel we scored our very own full-sized school bus turned RV parked only two blocks from the beach.
 Armed with 4 bunk beds and a queen bed, the bus slept 6 people and could handle a whole family.
 With a kitchen, living room, A/C, and great Wi-Fi, this beat any hostel or hotel for me.
+If you're new to Airbnb, our signup link can get you up to $40 off when booking for La Paz or anywhere else in the world!

 The RV bus was parked right by the beach where the host and his family were living.
 Like most people we’ve encountered in Mexico, they treated us like family.
 They helped arranged a great day trip for us, lent us bikes and even had a map ready for us with all the best restaurants and places to visit in town.